 Get a Medigap Quote Enroll in Medigap

-Note: The tool above offers general underwriting guidelines.
-Each insurance company has there own set of questions and approval parameters.
-It is not uncommon for one company to approve a client and another to decline the same person.
-That being said, all insurance providers will decline you for certain conditions.
-See “What If I have a Preexisting Condition” below.
+Note: The tool above offers general information about Medigap underwriting and is enhanced by Ai to provide a composite underwriting feedback from multiple insurance providers.
+It is not always accurate and is not designed to replace actual underwriting.
+Each insurance company has their own set of underwriting questions and approval parameters.
+It is not uncommon for one company to approve a client and another to decline the same person for the same condition.

 What is Medigap Underwriting?